stevenwhatever123/Chip-s-Challenge-Assignment/README.md

   of the game and save/load their game
 - An inventory view, which shows the inventory of the player

-Most images are found from the internet and other games.
+Most images are found in the internet and other games.

 Overall mark for the assignment: 75/100